Be where your market is remains one of the most basic rules of sales. In today’s world, your B2B buyers are on social media.

 “Being in the right place at the right time might seem like a cliché, but it’s so very key in social selling.
 The most important thing about social selling is in the monitoring of those conversations on social with empathy and authenticity so you know the right times to engage and help,” she aptly explains.
 “Making the goal be developing the relationship will ultimately get you the sale and boost customer lifetime value.”

-Social selling isn’t just about meeting your B2B buyers where they’re spending time online.
+It’s not just about meeting your B2B buyers where they’re spending time online.
 It’s understanding the need for building relevant relationships with your sales prospects and pivoting to create those relationships in today’s digital world.

 As you can see, social selling (when done correctly) can take your B2B sales to the next level without adding time, effort, or additional employee resources to your existing sales processes.
 B2B social selling is the updated, smarter version of sales prospecting and relationship building.